 When is the right time to consider a succession plan?
 Optimally, when the person or persons first decide to go into business.
 For among other reasons, succession planning can be a factor in the choice of entity decision.

 Corporations and LLCs differ in characteristics that affect succession strategies such as transferability of interests, duration, and management structures.
-It can also impact choice of formation state—as state laws that affect succession differ.
+It can also impact the choice of formation state—as state laws that affect succession differ.
 In addition, it can be a factor in how the owners want the entity to be taxed for federal income tax purposes.

 However, any existing company that does not yet have a business succession plan can benefit from implementing one.

-Just as important is that the succession plan be reviewed periodically and updated when necessary.
+Just as important is that the succession plan is reviewed periodically and updated when necessary.
 Circumstances change due to births, deaths, divorces, marriages, bankruptcies, terminations, and so on, involving the current owners or managers and their potential successors can require adjustments to succession plans.
-So too can changes to the corporation or LLC, such as a conversion to a different entity type, a redomestication, or a change in income tax status.
+So too can change to the corporation or LLC, such as a conversion to a different entity type, a redomestication, or a change in income tax status.

 This article has discussed the importance for your corporation and LLC clients, and their owners, of having a business succession plan—as they need to replace key people.
 What that plan will consist of will be different for each client.
 No plan at all may seriously damage the current owners’ hopes for their business to remain successful after they are gone.
 And a good business succession plan can help mitigate the risk of that happening.